Private markets draw more Middle East capital as companies stay private

 "Private capital supports businesses before they are ready for public markets, enabling innovation, job creation, and economic expansion," Virk said.

-Flexible deal structures allow investors to tailor financing based on the needs of each project or borrower.
+Flexible deal structures allow investors to tailor financing to specific projects or borrowers.

 Private market investments require careful evaluation.
-Limited liquidity means capital is committed for longer periods, and valuation practices can vary across funds and strategies.
+Limited liquidity means capital is tied up for longer periods, and valuation practices can vary across funds.

-Access is also restricted in many cases, with participation largely limited to institutional and professional investors.
+Access remains restricted in many cases, with participation largely limited to institutional and professional investors.

-As the market grows, attention is shifting toward governance standards, reporting and ways to improve liquidity without changing the long-term nature of the asset class.
+As the market grows, attention is shifting toward governance, reporting and ways to improve liquidity without changing the long-term nature of the asset class.

-Private markets are becoming more prominent in how capital is allocated, both globally and in the Middle East.
-Investors are looking beyond listed assets to capture a wider set of opportunities.
+Private markets are becoming more central to how capital is allocated, both globally and in the Middle East.

 Sign up for the Daily Briefing